 The accompanying financial statements present all funds belonging to the University and its component unit.
 While the Board of Governors of the University of North Carolina System has ultimate responsibility, the Chancellor, the Board of Trustees, and the Board of Trustees of the Endowment Fund have delegated responsibilities for financial accountability of the University's funds.
 The University's component unit is discretely presented in the University's financial statements.
 See below for further discussion of the University's component unit.
-Other related foundations and similar nonprofit corporations for which the University is not financially accountable or for which the nature of their relationship is not considered significant to the University are not part of the accompanying financial statements.
+Other related foundations and similar nonprofit corporations for which the University is not financially accountable are not part of the accompanying financial statements.

-Discretely Presented Component Unit - The Winston-Salem State University Foundation, Inc. and Subsidiary (Foundation) is a legally separate nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the University.
+Discretely Presented Component Unit - Winston-Salem State University Foundation, Inc. and Subsidiary (Foundation) is a legally separate nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the University.
 The Winston-Salem State University Housing Foundation, LLC, is the wholly owned subsidiary of the Foundation.